 13. Pest control

-You can deter ants and roaches with a 50/50 mix of sugar and borax.
+You can deter ants and roaches with a 50/50 mix of powdered sugar and borax.
 Sprinkle it any place you suspect those pests may be entering your home.

 Borax is known to be highly effective in killing fleas.
 It is odorless and non-toxic to human skin.
 But when fleas come in contact with it, they get severely dehydrated.
 Using borax for flea control is a popular method for fighting flea infestations.

 Sprinkle borax directly on pet beds, carpet, and other places you suspect fleas are laying their eggs.
-Allow to sit for a hour or two and then vacuum up.
+Allow to sit for an hour or two and then vacuum up.